ClubedoBlockchain/crowdsale-erc20-demo/README.md

 # Crowdsale ERC-20 Demo

 It's a Crowdsale Smart COntract with fixed minted Tokens at creation and Know Your Customer (KYC) implementation for cases where it's necessary.
 I used RUST on the backend to simulate contract management by the server side using the same Wallet MNEMONIC that was used by contract creation.
-In this case RUST backend will be used to update de list of KYC approved users, but it could be used for free mint NFTS's, signed transactions, oracle integration, etc. I used Lambda because the transaction has only one way and don't require response from the backend.
+In this case RUST backend will be used to update de list of KYC approved users, but it could be used for free mint NFTS's, signed transactions, oracle integration, etc. I used Lambda because the transaction doesn't require response from the backend.

 [Live Demo](https://clube-do-blockchain.github.io/crowdsale-erc20-demo/)